vincentsouveton/vincentsouveton.github.io/_posts/2025-05-02-PICVlasovPoisson.md

 - $v$: velocity
 - $\Phi(x, t)$: gravitational potential

-This is a Hamiltonian transport equation in phase space.
-It states that $$f$$ is conserved along particle trajectories.
+This is a Hamiltonian transport equation characterizing volume-preservation in phase space.
 In cosmology, this equation governs the evolution of dark matter in the cold dark matter (CDM) approximation.

 ### Poisson Equation (Gravitational)

-The gravitational potential $$\Phi(x, t)$$ from which the gravitational field derives satisfies Poisson's equation, sourced by the mass density:
+The gravitational potential $\Phi(x, t)$ from which the gravitational field derives satisfies Poisson's equation, sourced by the mass density:

 <p>
 $$